 - Treats you like a friend, not a daughter (can discuss personal intimate stuff and use daughter as emotional props)

-- Mother does not respect your boundaries
+- The mother does not respect your boundaries

 Dishonesty and Appearances